shovanpaul48/IC-Testing-device/README.md

 https://drive.google.com/drive/folders/1ON1h9qS3QZsX2YdjOiODgkh3QC3-YBv3?usp=share_link

-we tried some other ICs but all the videos are not recorded 😔
+I tried this device on some other ICs but all the videos are not recorded.